 When it comes to sleeping patterns, turtles are known to exhibit unique behaviors.
 Turtles have a pattern of sleeping for short periods while resting and spending most of their time awake.
 During the sleep period, turtles may experience changes in breathing and heart rates, but their bodies remain active and vigilant.
 In some cases, turtles may shut down one side of their brain to rest while keeping the other side awake and alert.
 It’s fascinating to discover the unique sleeping patterns of these creatures and how they can adapt and thrive in their environment.

-More to Explore: Do Turtles Float?
+More to Explore: Why Do Turtles Headbutt The Color Black?

 The Importance of Sleep for Turtle Health and Well-being